jren73/dlrm_embedding_temp/README.md

 # dlrm_embedding_temp

+## generate dataset from scratch

+- sample.py is used to shuffle data based on batch and stores in 5M indices files. command `python3 sample.py 0.8 embedding_bag/fbgemm_t856_bs65536_x.pt` will genetate several files in folder sample_x.
+The sample rate is configrable( In this cacse is 0.8, which means 80% of 65536 bacthes in sythetic dataset)

+- optgen.py is used to generate training data for cache model and prefetch model command `python optgen.py 0.1 embedding_bag/sample_X/dataset_x_sampled_80_N` will generate several files in forder sample_x_cached_10.
+The cache size of Belady's algorithm is configurable.
+(In this case is 0.1, which means 10% of unique indices number is configed as cache size )

+## Cache model
+To train cache model, simplyly use command `python3 train.py --config=example_caching.json --traceFile=dataset/sample_0 --model_type=0` with example dataset.
+We use CorssEntropyLoss for binary classification

+## Prefetch model
+To train prefetch model, use command `python3 train.py --config=example_prefetching.json --traceFile=dataset/sample_0 --model_type=1` with example dataset.
+We use customized Chamfer1DLoss in iou_loss.py

+## Example dataset
 dataset sampled with sampling rate as 0.1 can be found in https://drive.google.com/drive/folders/140HGV4TZ2IPK1dK2BdYrreCPFeVlmaGq?usp=sharing

 To train the prefetching model, please run with `python3 train_prediction.py --config example_prefetching.json --traceFile fbgemm_t856_bs65536_15.pt`